philoubet/edges/README.md

 ``edges`` is a Python Library for exchange-based Impact Assessment in Life Cycle Analysis (LCA) for the ``brightway2`` LCA framework.

-The *edges* Python library introduces an innovative approach to the application of characterization factors during the impact assessment phase of Life Cycle Assessment (LCA).
-Unlike traditional impact assessment methods that apply characterization factors (CF) to *nodes* (e.g., processes like `Water, from well` in the ``brightway2`` ecosystem, which is assigned a specific CF), ``edges`` leverages on the *edges* between *nodes* (or exchanges between processes) to condition the CF to apply.
-In a nutshell, ``edges`` introduces specific values in the *characterization matrix*, determined by the context of the edge/exchange.
+The ``edges`` Python library offers a novel approach to applying characterization factors (CFs) during the impact assessment phase of Life Cycle Assessment (LCA).

-*Edges* represent the relationships or exchanges between *nodes*, allowing ``edges`` to leverage contextual information such as the attributes of both suppliers and consumers (e.g., location, ISIC classification, amount exchanged, etc.).
+Unlike conventional methods that uniformly assign CFs to *nodes* (e.g., processes like ``Water, from well`` in the brightway2 ecosystem), ``edges`` shifts the focus to the *edges*—the *exchanges* or relationships between *nodes*.
+This allows CFs to be conditioned based on the specific context of each *exchange*.
+Essentially, ``edges`` introduces unique values in the characterization matrix tailored to the characteristics of each *edge*.

-This approach enables a more nuanced and flexible characterization of impacts, incorporating additional parameters such as the geographic location of the consumer or the magnitude of the exchanged flow.
+By focusing on *edges*, the library incorporates contextual information such as the attributes of both the *supplier* and the *consumer* (e.g., geographic location, ISIC classification, amount exchanged, etc.).
+This enables a more detailed and flexible impact characterization, accommodating parameters like the location of the consumer and the magnitude of the exchange.

-In addition, ``edges`` calculation weighted CF for static (e.g., RER) and dynamic (e.g., RoW) regions.
+Furthermore, ``edges`` supports the calculation of weighted CFs for both static regions (e.g., RER) and dynamic regions (e.g., RoW), enhancing its ability to model complex and region-specific scenarios.

 ## Features